-The 7th Annual Gonzaga University Student Leadership Symposium will take place on the Gonzaga campus in Spokane, Washington on April 26-27, 2019.
-The goal of this event is to surface and explore the lines of inquiry, emerging questions, and completed research, service, or projects occupying students of Gonzaga University.
+The 8th Annual Gonzaga University Student Leadership Symposium will take place on the Gonzaga campus in Spokane, Washington on April 3-4, 2020.
+The goal of this event is to surface and explore the lines of inquiry, emerging questions, and completed research, service, or projects engaging students of Gonzaga University.
 It aims not only to stimulate dialogue and critical reflection from the multiple perspectives of our students, but also to highlight the complexities and research methodologies currently alive within our programs and the greater field of leadership studies.

 The Leadership Symposium is open to all students at Gonzaga University, including Undergraduate, Master's and Doctoral students.
-We encourage leadership scholars and practitioners from various programs and levels to participate in an all-inclusive dialogue about the state of leadership studies at Gonzaga University and the community at large.
+We also encourage alumni, leadership scholars and practitioners from various programs and levels to participate in this all-inclusive dialogue about the state of leadership studies at Gonzaga University and the community at large.